Florida Tip Laws (2026): Rules, Tip Credit, Pooling & Service Charges

 The federal minimum wage is currently $7.25 per hour.

-The state minimum wage in Florida is $13 an hour as of 2025.
 Employers can only take a tip credit of $3.02 per hour in Florida.
-That means they must pay a base wage of at least $9.98 per hour, more if the employee doesn't make at least $3.02 an hour in tips.
+Employers must pay tipped employees a base wage of at least $10.98 per hour.
+The maximum tip credit remains capped at $3.02 per hour.
 This minimum wage applies to all restaurant employees, including tipped employees.
-However, employers can take a tip credit in Florida and many other states.
 A tip credit means the employer uses a portion of the tips the employee receives to make up the minimum wage.

 TipHaus Tip: To ensure compliance with Florida tip credit regulations, employers must: